LubeckFRP/lubeck/README.md

 - Wait a very long time
 - To recompile, `vagrant ssh` then `cd lubeck && cabal install --ghcjs`

+## Documentation

+Most dependencies are on Stackage, so their documentation is available on https://www.stackage.org/nightly-yyyy-mm-dd (see `stack.yaml` resolver field for date).

+The easist way to get the documentation for the `lubeck` library and the GHCJS-specific modules is to run `stack haddock`.

 ## CI/QA

 - TODO